 - support civic participation

 - implement the highest standards of professional integrity through administrations

 - increase access to new technologies for openness and accountability

 In 2016, Scotland was selected as one of 15 pioneer governments around the world to join a programme to bring new leadership and innovation into the OGP at all levels of government.

-We developed the OGP Scottish Action Plan in partnership with civil society to set out how we would use the opportunity to improve the lives of people living in Scotland, to learn from others, and to share our experience of Open Government.
-We delivered our first Action Plan over 2017.
+We developed the first OGP Scottish Action Plan in partnership with civil society to set out how we would use the opportunity to improve the lives of people living in Scotland, to learn from others, and to share our experience of Open Government.
+We delivered the first Action Plan over 2017.

 We have been invited to speak at a number of international conferences, and the Scottish Civil Society Network Chair has been selected to attend the International OGP Steering Group.

-Developing our second OGP Action Plan
+Second OGP Action Plan

 - improving governance via an OGP Steering Group co-chaired by the Cabinet Secretary for Government Business and Constitutional Relations and the Chair of the Scottish OGP Civil Society Network

 - using open planning methods that allow others to view our progress and get involved